opensourcecourse/git-assignment/README.md

 # Submit PR

 Finish editing answers.md.
-Open a PR (if editing answers.md in the browser use "propose changes").
+Open a PR (if editing answers.md in the browser use "Commit changes" and select "Create a new branch for this commit and start a pull request").
 Ping the instructors with a comment that includes @instructors to let them know you are ready for feedback.
 Wait.

 # More hints